-We have audited the United States Mint's (U.S. Mint) Schedule of Custodial Gold and Silver Reserves (Schedule) as of September 30, 2000 and 1999.
-This report presents our audit conclusion on this Schedule.
-Our audit disclosed no material weaknesses and no instances of reportable noncompliance with laws and regulations in fiscal year 2000.
+We have audited the United States Mint's (U.S. Mint) Schedule of Custodial Gold and Silver Reserves (Schedule) as of September 30, 2001 and 2000.
+This report presents our unqualified audit opinion on this Schedule.
+Our audit disclosed no material weaknesses and no instances of reportable noncompliance with laws and regulations in fiscal year 2001.